 December 1944

-To cover the deployment of VII Corps, General Rose sets up 3 Task Forces to move southwards and make contact with the enemy.
+To cover the deployment of VII Corps, General Rose sends three Task Forces to make contact — Kane on the left, Orr in the center, Hogan on the right flank, along the Ourthe.
 Enemy position: unknown.
-Enemy firepower: unknown.
+Firepower: unknown.

 Tactical map · December 20, 1944 · Positions of the 3 Task Forces